Dave-team/Knowledge-base/Hiring.md

 Build high impact data solutions across the teams

 **What are the biggest challenges in this role?**
 Taking ownership of multiple end to end projects simultaneously.
-Mapping requirements with the stakeholders, coming up with a creative solution to hard problems whilst doing multiple things at the same time
+Mapping requirements with the stakeholders, coming up with a creative solution to hard problems whilst doing multiple things at the same time.
+And striking the balance between high quality scalable code and speed and complexity and keeping this scalable to maintain a data driven culture.

 **What are the future perspectivist of this role in say the next 2 years?**
 We are a growing team and the complexity of the data increases - we support career development very much - where would you want it to be?